balancer/docs-v3/docs/concepts/router/overview.md

     bytes memory userData
 ) external payable returns (uint256 bptAmountIn);
 ```

-Removes liquidity from a pool via a single token, specifying the exact amount of tokens to receive but only giving up to `maxBptAmountIn` of pool tokens in exchange.
+Remove liquidity from the pool in a single token specifying `maxBptAmountIn` and `exactAmountOut`.
+This function causes price impact.
+The pool's `swapFeePercentage` will be charged on the non-proportional exit amount.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |